We are committed to improving postsecondary career and technical education (CTE) outcomes for students from underserved backgrounds.

 The Career Readiness focus area supports innovative approaches and promising practices to improve the success of students from underserved backgrounds seeking academic credentials in postsecondary CTE programs.
 Career Readiness also funds CTE-related projects with a particular focus on promoting the postsecondary success of single mothers and current or formerly incarcerated individuals, populations who have historically received less attention and support.

-Career Readiness supports projects, programs and initiatives that aim to:
+Career Readiness grants fund projects, programs and initiatives that aim to:

-- Build the capacity of institutions and organizations to provide accredited, credit-bearing, industry-informed and transferable postsecondary CTE pathways.
+- Utilize intermediaries to build the capacity of institutions and organizations to sustain and scale promising practices.

-While not exclusive to these initiatives, Career Readiness values supporting this nascent field through funding to organizations and individuals who can lead innovative approaches to improve outcomes for postsecondary CTE.
+Career Readiness supports this nascent field through funding innovative approaches to improve outcomes for postsecondary CTE.

-- Zenith Education Group (Zenith) is an affiliate of ECMC Group and a nonprofit CTE provider.
-Above all, Zenith is driven to promote the long-term success of its graduates.
+An affiliate of ECMC Group and a nonprofit CTE provider.
 Funding from the Foundation supports the testing, adopting and sharing of new approaches to add new programs in high-demand industries, design quality curriculum, modernize program delivery with new technologies and build simulated learning environments to match real-world experience.
-Learn more about the Foundation’s support of Zenith Education Group.

 Career Readiness Team